Plotnus/Pacman/02/README.md

 This is where "sys/mman.h" comes into play.

 Of particular interest is the function mmap, a mnuemonic for "Memory MAP".
-Lets go to "sys/mman.h" file and see waht we can learn about memory mapping.
+Lets go to "sys/mman.h" file and see what we can learn about memory mapping.

+But where is "sys/mman.h" located?
+I don't know either!
+Luckily this is a common problem and someone wrote the coreutil "find" to help.
-But where is it located?
-I don't know.
-So I ran `find / -name "mman.h"` When I first ran this I got a bunch of "permission denied" so I added sudo.
+`find / -name "mman.h"`
+When I first ran this I got a bunch of "permission denied" so I added sudo.
-This returned a bunch of files so I filtered the results using grep.
+This returns a bunch of files.
+We can filter these results with grep.
-The final result was:
 ```
 sudo find / -name "mman.h" | grep sys/mman.h
 ```
-Which led me to "/usr/include/arm-linux/gnueabihf/sys/mman.h" I'm going to add this to the path for my editor so I can jump to files I include in the header.
+The output on my machine was "/usr/include/arm-linux/gnueabihf/sys/mman.h" I'm going to add this to the path for my editor so I can jump to files I include in the header.
-Great! now that that's setup (it takes time) lets look a the file.
+Great! now that that's setup lets look at "sys/mman.h"

 notice the line
 ```
 #define MAP_FAILED ((void*) -1)
 ```
-This is the value we'll use to see if mmap failed.
+This is the value we'll use to test if mmap failed.

 Another declaration that looks important is
 ```